-This park borders the spring-fed Blanco River and offers swimming, tubing, fishing and camping.
+This park along the spring-fed Blanco River offers swimming, tubing, fishing and camping.
 Tube, kayak and canoe rentals are available.
 Includes shelters, campsites and a CCC-built group facility.
-On U.S. 281.
 Admission charge.
-830/833-4333. www.tpwd.state.tx.us/state-parks/blanco.
+On U.S. 281. www.tpwd.state.tx.us/state-parks/blanco

 R.M.
-32 from U.S. 281 two miles south of Blanco.
-Portions of the drive toward San Marcos follow a ridge called the Devil's Backbone , a treat of Hill Country landscapes where white-tailed deer are often seen, especially early or late in the day.
+32 from U.S. 281 two miles south of Blanco offers views of Hill Country landscapes.
+Portions of the drive toward San Marcos follow a ridge called the Devil's Backbone.

 Plan your Texas trip then take your Passport with you.